Peace of. Mind

 Or they may be a young adult whose life is out of control because they’ve become dependent on drugs or alcohol.
 The negative behavior that comes with substance use is painful.

-Boundary setting and following through is an issue that comes up often.
-Being on the same page with your spouse as you watch your child spiral downward can be challenging.
+Boundary setting and following through are issues that come up often.
+It can be challenging to be on the same page with your spouse as you watch your child spiral downward.

 You weren’t expecting this when you decided to be a parent.
 Trying to find answers can be the most challenging part.